ev3dev/brickstrap/projects/ev3dev-jessie/README.md

 ev3dev.org debian jessie brickstrap project
 -------------------------------------------

-This project can create image files for LEGO MINDSTORMS EV3, Raspberry Pi and Raspberry Pi 2.
+This project can create image files for LEGO MINDSTORMS EV3, BeagleBone and Raspberry Pi.

 The configurations used to create official ev3dev.org images are:

     # for LEGO MINDSTORMS EV3
-    brickstrap -p ev3dev-jessie -c base -c debian -c ev3 all
+    brickstrap -p ev3dev-jessie -c ev3 all
+    # for BeagleBone
+    brickstrap -p ev3dev-jessie -c bone all
     # for Raspberry Pi (1) Model A/A+/B/B+
-    brickstrap -p ev3dev-jessie -c base -c raspbian -c rpi-base -c rpi1 all
+    brickstrap -p ev3dev-jessie -c rpi1 all
     # for Raspberry Pi 2
-    brickstrap -p ev3dev-jessie -c base -c debian -c rpi-base -c rpi2 all
+    brickstrap -p ev3dev-jessie -c rpi2 all

 ### Description of Components

-* Core components (required)
+* Core components (included automatically)

     * `base` contains the common files used on all platforms.
-This should always be included.
     * `debian` and `raspbian` dictate which package repositories to use.
-Include one and only one of these.

 * Platform components (chose one)